 A lease with conditional obligations is something of which both parties should be cautious.
 Conditions that exist outside the control of either party, such as the construction of a city parking garage or the revitalization of the area surrounding the property, may have a profound impact on the terms of the lease.
 Both parties should explore all contingencies for existing conditions and resolve ahead of time what course of action each can take if any of those contingencies should play out.

 When a business owner is prepared to sign a lease, it may be helpful to have a legal eye review the terms to reduce the chances of conflict between the parties.
-However, if a dispute should arise, an attorney with skill and experience in business and real estate law could be an invaluable asset.
+However, if a dispute should arise, a contract lawyer Frederick, MD turns to with skill and experience in business and real estate law could be an invaluable asset.
 Such an attorney can assist a Maryland business owner with protecting his or her interests.

 Source: rejournals.com, “Five ways to avoid a commercial lease dispute“, Andrew P. Shelby, April 18, 2018